MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/rtsql-working-with-inputs-and-outputs.md

 ---
-title: Working with inputs and outputs (R in SQL quickstart) | Microsoft Docs ms.prod: sql ms.technology: machine-learning
+title: Quickstart for working with inputs and outputs in R (SQL Server Machine Learning) | Microsoft Docs
+description: In this quickstart for R script in SQL Server, learn how to structure inputs and outputs to the sp_execute_external_script system stored procedure. ms.prod: sql ms.technology: machine-learning

-ms.date: 04/15/2018
+ms.date: 07/15/2018
-ms.topic: tutorial
+ms.topic: quickstart
 author: HeidiSteen
 ms.author: heidist
 manager: cgronlun
 ---
-# Working with inputs and outputs (R in SQL quickstart)
+# Quickstart: Handle inputs and outputs using R in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

-When you want to run R code in SQL Server, you must wrap the R script in a system stored procedure, [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).
-This stored procedure is used to start the R runtime in the context of SQL Server, which passes data to R, manages R user sessions securely, and returns any results to the client.
+When you want to run R code in SQL Server, you must wrap R script in a stored procedure.
+You can write one, or pass R script to [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).
+This system stored procedure is used to start the R runtime in the context of SQL Server, which passes data to R, manages R user sessions securely, and returns any results to the client.

+## Prerequisites

+A previous quickstart, [Hello World in R and SQL](rtsql-using-r-code-in-transact-sql-quickstart.md), provides information and links for setting up the R environment required for this quickstart.

+<a name="bkmk_SSMSBasics"></a>

-## <a name="bkmk_SSMSBasics"></a>Create some simple test data
+## Create some simple test data

 Create a small table of test data by running the following T-SQL statement: